Geeks in Phoenix

 Now two types of video connectors also include audio, HDMI, and DisplayPort.
 So if you plan on using one of these video types to connect your new monitor, make sure that the monitor you purchase has built-in speakers.

-If you are going to use an HDMI connection, you can also look at using a television as a monitor.
-The resolution may not be as high as a regular monitor, but you could use it as a television too.
+If you use an HDMI connection, you can also use a television as a monitor.
+The resolution may be lower than that of a regular monitor, but you could use it as a television, too.
 I built a computer with an HDMI graphics card just for my home entertainment system.

 And keep the receipt for any cables handy, just in case the new monitor does include the correct one.
 I would rather have to return a cable at my leisure than have to run out to get one to finish the setup.
 As the old saying goes, 'An ounce of prevention is worth a pound of cure'.

 What if the computer you are looking at buying can support more than one monitor?
-If you are going to go with multiple monitors, I recommend getting the same make and model for each one and, if possible, buy them at the same time.
-That way, you get monitors that were manufactured around the same time as each other.
+If you are going to go with multiple monitors, I recommend getting the same make and model for each one and, if possible, buying them at the same time.
+That way, you get monitors manufactured around the same time as each other and have matching specifications.

-Once you get your new computer setup, there are a few things you should do first.
+Once you get your new computer set up, you should do a few things first.
 Here is an article that discusses those things in detail.

 Five things you should do first when you get a new computer